12 Best Tofino Campsites For Your Tofino Camping Trip

 Surf Grove Campground

 Surf Grove is another fantastic surf-friendly campground located at Cox Bay.
-This campground offers tenting and full-service RV hook-up.
+This campground offers tenting and full-service RV hook-ups.
 They also give the option of renting an RV if you don't have your own.

 Being a surf-themed camp in a famous surfing town, there's also an onsite surf shack.
-Here, you can rent surfboards and wetsuits, and sign up for lessons.
+Here, you can rent surfboards and wetsuits and sign up for lessons.
 You can additionally book their Camping and Surf Package.
 This package offers three hours of surf lessons, plus board and wetsuit rental, along with your campsite spot.

-Accommodations near Surf Grove Campground
+🏨 Places to stay near Surf Grove Campground

 Crystal Cove Beach Resort